 Petrol, LPG, paints, pesticides and acids are examples of commonly used dangerous goods.
 They are defined in the Dangerous Goods Act 1985 and are classified in the Australian Code for the Transport of Dangerous Goods by Road and Rail (Dangerous Goods Code) according to their common hazardous properties.

-At Just Freight we do not transport dangerous goods without a prior written agreement.
+At Freight Quote we do not transport dangerous goods without a prior written agreement.
 Get in touch with any enquiries and to arrange a dangerous goods courier service.

 Description of Dangerous Goods Classes Australia